The ultimate guide to AI agents for business growth

 One of the most popular tools for building advanced workflows is n8n.

-It’s an open-source automation tool that enables you to connect various systems and set up complex data flows—often without the need for coding.
+It’s an open-source automation tool that enables you to connect various systems and set up complex data flows often without needing to code.

 The main advantage of n8n is flexibility; you can host it yourself, fully customize it, and build tailored processes that would otherwise require developers.

-This makes n8n particularly interesting for companies seeking full control over their data and wishing to avoid being tied to commercial platforms.
+This makes n8n particularly interesting for companies seeking full control over their data and that don’t want to rely on commercial platforms.

 At the same time, n8n allows for direct integration of AI components into workflows, for instance, using a language model to summarize customer comments, generate responses, or prioritize leads.